-At this end of the market, Kaua'i continues to dramatically outpace other islands in market growth and values.
-In the first half of 2022, Hawai'i Life's market share by dollar volume was 51.2%.
-In terms of individual trades on Kaua'i, we represented 44.4% of all buyers and sellers in the ultra-luxury segment.
+At this end of the market, Kaua'i continues to The return of international markets in Hawai'i dramatically outpace other islands in market growth will continue to support Oahu's luxury market in and values.
+In the first half of 2022, Hawai'i Life's particular.
+Canada's continuing return will slightly market share by dollar volume was 51.2%.
+In terms impact the neighbor island markets as well. of individual trades on Kaua'i, we represented 44.4% We're already seeing an increase in listing inventory, and fewer competitive offer scenarios - both trends we expect to continue through the year.
+While the overall volume of trades will likely continue to contract, we still expect even higher prices, more high-profile transactions, and a relatively steady replenishment of inventory.

+of all buyers and sellers in the ultra-luxury segment.
 Across the four major islands, we represented 13.83% of all trades in the space, with \$276.27 million of volume in the first half of 2022.
 This is a hyper-competitive market driven by timeless relationships and an exceptional standard of service.
-Securing market share in the market's top tier is only accomplished with sustained relationships of trust and fidelity, remarkable leadership, service, and insight.
-Our HL1 Brokers have demonstrated a capacity to handle the market's (new) volume at scale, and without compromise. .
+Securing market share in the market's